 To address this challenge, Phoenix Custom Campers periodically builds statement units to show potential customers their latest design, construction, material, and appliance capabilities.
 These statement campers are then presented at overland events and RV shows throughout the year and remain at Phoenix Custom Campers headquarters for customers to see.

-The last Phoenix statement camper to grace the electron pages of Truck Camper Magazine was also the first pop-up, slide-out, flatbed, sofa camper in history.
-While that camper is now in the hands of a customer, Phoenix Custom Campers retains two other statement campers at their facility; the Bronco Bronco, and the Zebra.
+The last Phoenix statement camper to grace the electron pages of Truck Camper Magazine was also the first slide-out, pop-up flatbed, sofa camper in history.
+While that camper is now in the hands of a customer, Phoenix Custom Campers retains two other statement campers at their facility; the Bronco Bronco Camper, and the Zebra Camper.
 Both statement campers are as outrageous as they are innovative and reveal not only Phoenix Custom Campers design and build capabilities, but also their sheer creative prowess.

 For 2016, Phoenix Custom Campers has a new statement camper, one that they designed and built from the ground up to be their personal overland truck and camper.
 Speaking of ground up, perhaps the most exciting element of this new camper is the forward drop-door side entry.